sthivaios/EDLAVP-ESP-FW/README.md

 you want to
 work on that issue yourself, feel free to fork and open a PR referencing the issue.

-Note that if you fork this repository or create a new project out of it, you have to license it under GPLv3 too.
 See [LICENSE](LICENSE) for more.

 ## License

+**Notice as of September 30, 2025: The project used to be licensed under GPLv3 but has now changed to MPL2.0.**

-EDLAVP-ESP-FW is licensed under the GNU General Public License v3 (GPLv3).
+EDLAVP-ESP-FW is licensed under the Mozilla Public License Version 2.0.
 See the [LICENSE](./LICENSE) file for details.